 How can Alzheimer’s Disease be Prevented?

-- However, preventative measures may be taken, to lower the likelihood of developing the disorder.
-These include:
+- However, preventative measures may be taken to lower the likelihood of developing the disorder.
+These may include adopting a healthier lifestyle such as through:

 - Regular exercising